Kuuuube/random-wikipedia-page/README.md

 # Random Wikipedia Page

-Open a random Wikipedia page in an iframe for easy re-rolling of pages.
+Opens random Wikipedia pages in an iframe with easy re-rolling of pages and support for all languages.

 ## Credits